 The project grows out of a challenge familiar to Hong Kong.
 The city’s astonishingly small and pricey flats, as well as the lack of open space, have not only made international news headlines but also pose threats to the well-being of local citizens.
 By repurposing the existing open areas, neighbouring citizens can find a breathing space where they can relax, gather and communicate.
 A community living room is born.

-Hans Chan, a community worker from the Community Dining Room Project said that the term was not widely known and recognized.
+Hans Chan, a community worker from the Community Dining Room Project said that the term was not widely known and recognised.
 He wished to slowly introduce the concept of making use of the public spaces in the area to build up a stronger bond among citizens so that they can take up a more active role in community lives.

 “Rather than a simple greeting, it is hoped that individuals will become more willing to open up themselves and have a greater sense of belonging,” said Chan.